Fractional Covers of Hypergraphs with Bounded Multi-Intersection: Preliminaries

-{\bf Hypergraphs.} We recall some basic notions on hypergraphs next.
+\paragraph{Hypergraphs} We recall some basic notions on hypergraphs.
 We have already introduced in Section~\ref{sec:intro} hypergraphs as pairs $(V,E)$ consisting of a set $V$ of vertices and a set $E$ of edges.
-Without loss of generality, we assume throughout this paper that a hypergraph neither contains isolated vertices (i.e., vertices that do not occur in any edge) nor empty edges.
-We call a hypergraph $H = (V,E)$ {\em reduced\/} if, in addition to these restrictions, it contains no two vertices of the same type, i.e., there do not exist $v_1 \neq v_2$ in $V$ such that $\{e \in E \, \mid \, v_1 \in e\} = \{e \in E \, \mid \, v_2 \in e\}$.
-Note that, for computing (edge or vertex) covers, we may always assume that a hypergraph is reduced.
-It is sometimes convenient to identify a hypergraph with its set of edges $E$ with the understanding that $V = \bigcup E$.
-A {\em subhypergraph\/} of a hypergraph $H$ is obtained by taking a subset of the edges of $H$.
-By slight abuse of notation, we may thus write $H' \subseteq H$ for a subhypergraph $H'$ of $H$.
+W.l.o.g., we assume throughout this paper that a hypergraph contains no isolated vertices (i.e., vertices that do not occur in any edge), no pair of vertices that are incident to the exact same set of edges, and no empty edges.
+Such hypergraphs are typically referred to as \emph{reduced} hypergraphs.
+Given a hypergraph $H = (V,E)$, the \emph{dual hypergraph} $H^d = (W,F)$ is defined as $W = E$ and $F = \{ \{e \in E \mid v \in e\} \mid v \in V\}$.